BashEdThomps/dream-engine/README.md

 ### Modularity

-Dream works by allowing you to implement your favorite interfaces.
-Where an interface may be to a graphics library, input device or other fancy piece of I/O tech.
+Dream works by allowing you to implement high-level interfaces, where an interface may be to a graphics library, input device or other fancy piece of I/O tech.
 Those listed below are included as part of Dream.
 There is just one rule I ask that you follow when implementing an extension... **use open software and